 It is only possible to estimate the number of programmed, risk based inspections, as new businesses may open and others close during the period of the year.
-However, at April 2008, we are able to estimate that 333 premises will need to be inspected 2008-2009 (fiscal year).
+However, at April 2010010, we are able to estimate that 343 premises will need to be inspected 2010-20111011 (fiscal year).

-Table 2 illustrates the number of premises in Crawley and Gatwick, according to their risk rating, broken into the categories provided by the FSA that will be inspected from 1st April 2008 and 31st March 2009 based on current registration details.
+Table 2 illustrates the number of premises in Crawley and Gatwick, according to their risk rating, broken into the categories provided by the FSA on current registration details due for inspection in the next 12 months..